uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission narrowed the categories of documents it sought to preserve in recognition of the legitimate privacy interests of IAP Survivors.
 The Commission argued that it sought only to archive the IAP applications, transcripts, and audio recordings from IAP hearings and IAP adjudicator decisions.

-On August 6, 2014, Justice Perell delivered reasons in which he held that the IAP documents would be subject to a fifteen-year retention period, during which a notice program to Survivors would be administered by the Commission or the National Centre for Truth<!--x-->
+On August 6, 2014, Justice Perell delivered reasons in which he held that the IAP documents would be subject to a fifteen-year retention period, during which a notice program to Survivors would be administered by the Commission or the National Centre for Truth <!-- page 039 -->and Reconciliation.[^8]
-and Reconciliation.[^8]
 The precise parameters of the notice program would be decided by the court in a subsequent hearing.
 Importantly, Justice Perell ruled that every copy of the IAP documents, no matter who possesses them, must be destroyed after the conclusion of the retention period if the IAP claimants do not consent to having the documents archived.